 Yes.
 As a condition of issuing the settlement draft, the insurance carrier will require that you sign a release of the insured.
 The release prevents you from having a meritorious case because the defendant would successfully raise the defense of 'accord and satisfaction'.
-An exception would be...Read more »
+An exception...Read more »

 You can file a Motion to Quash Service of Process, and the court will hear evidence regarding whether or not you were properly served.
 This procedure is not used very often because it basically just delays the inevitable.
 For example, even if the plaintiff loses on the motion, he can just have...Read more »